quintel/documentation/docs/contrib/load-shifting.md

 * `level`: may be set to "omit" to ignore the effects of load shifting on the electricity network, or "lv", "mv", or "hv" if you want shifting to affect the network calculation and charts.
 * `demand_source`: must be present with the name of at least one node whose demand is shifted.
 These nodes must themselves be consumers in the merit order.
 * `load_shifting_hours`: an optional upper limit on how much deficit can be stored at once.
 If omitted, the deficit capacity limit is disabled.
 See [Deficit capacity](#deficit-capacity).
 * `input_capacity_from_share`: an optional percentage which sets the input capacity for load shifting as a percentage of the output capacity.
-Can have a value between `0.00` and `1.00`.
+This should be set to 1.0 in the node file, ensuring that the input capacity is equal to the output capacity by default.

 ### Price attributes